Driving in Panama: What You Need to Know

 It’s best to begin by saying that everyone has a different threshold for what is considered “safe” when it comes to driving!
 If your status quo is driving in the United States or other developed country, you will probably find driving in Panama to be, at times, more than a little nerve wracking!

-If you’re used to driving in other Central or South American countries or more densely populated, less developed countries, you may adjust just fine.
+If you’re used to driving in other Latin American countries or more densely populated, less developed countries, you may adjust just fine.
 We found the driving experience to be similar in Panama to as it was in Costa Rica, for example.

 While you will find that many of the roads outside of the main cities are paved (albeit with many potholes), the lanes are narrow and usually one lane in each direction.
 This is true even for much of the Pan-Americana—the highway that’s famous for running from Alaska to Argentina (minus the 60-mile Darien Gap at the southern border of Panama).